-Librarian Tenured/Permanent
+(b) Librarian Tenured/Permanent

-- (a) Tenured/permanent appointees are defined as appointments without term which may be terminated only through resignation, retirement, dismissal for cause, or as specified in Article 21.
-Subject to Article 10:02 (b), initial appointments will not be tenured/permanent. - (b) Librarian members holding an appointment with tenure/permanence at another Universities Canada institution, or comparable institution, may be appointed with tenure, subject to a positive recommendation from the University Peer Review Committee, which shall have full access to the candidate's complete application package and be empowered to make further inquiries where it feels necessary. - (c) When evaluating whether to recommend a new faculty hire with tenure, the Peer Review Committee will follow the criteria used for awarding tenure internally, with equivalent or higher standards applied.
-The Peer Review Committee will consider: - (i) Professional Practice of Academic Librarianship
+- (i) Tenured/permanent appointees are defined as appointments without term which may be terminated only through resignation, retirement, dismissal for cause, or as specified in Article 21.
+Subject to Article 10:02 (b), initial appointments will not be tenured/permanent. - (ii) Librarian members holding an appointment with tenure/permanence at another Universities Canada institution, or comparable institution, may be appointed with tenure, subject to a positive recommendation from the Peer Review Committee, which shall have full access to the candidate's complete application package and be empowered to make further inquiries where it feels necessary. - (iii) When evaluating whether to recommend a new librarian hire with tenure, the Peer Review Committee will follow the criteria used for awarding tenure internally, with equivalent or higher standards applied.
+The Peer Review Committee will consider: - (1) Practice of Academic Librarianship Professional instructing is to faculty, so the Professional Practice of Academic Librarianship is to Librarian Members.
+Professional Practice of Academic Librarianship is defined normally as one or more of the following activities: development management and evaluation of information resource collections; provision of subject-specialized and general reference services; appraisal, acquisition. bibliographic control, storage, preservation and conservation of information resources and collections; management of material library resources, administrative or managerial performance for those Librarian

-As teaching is to faculty, so the Professional Practice of Academic Librarianship is to Librarian Members.
-Professional Practice of Academic Librarianship is defined normally as one or more of the following activities: the development management and evaluation of information resource collections; provision of subject-specialized and general reference services; appraisal, acquisition, bibliographic control, storage, preservation and conservation of information resources and collections; management of human and material library resources, including administrative or managerial performance for those Librarian Members holding administrative appointments; development, implementation and management of information systems designed to enable access to library services and resources, build digital collections, and facilitate scholarly communication; provision of information literacy and curriculum support including programming, collaboration, instruction and teaching; outreach and liaison, including participation in research and support for scholarly communication; and evaluation, measurement and analysis of user needs and library services and resources; research services, extension, and other activities related to programs under contract to the University; and any other function performed by professional librarians.
+Members holding administrative appointments; development, implementation and management of information systems designed to enable access to library services and resources, build digital collections, and facilitate scholarly communication; provision of information literacy curriculum support including programming, collaboration, instruction and instructing; outreach and liaison, including participation in research and support for scholarly communication; and evaluation, measurement and analysis of user needs and library services and resources; research services, extension, and other activities related to programs under contract to the University; and any other function performed by professional librarians.

-(ii) Librarian Scholarship

-A Librarian Member has responsibilities in the area of Library and Information Science or subject specialization scholarship, research, study, professional development, scholarly and creative activities, hereinafter referred to as "Scholarship," which may include the creation of new knowledge, understandings or concepts; the creative application of existing knowledge; the organization and synthesis of existing knowledge; the pursuit of knowledge through formal study and/or pursuit of further academic credentials related to the academic and professional responsibilities of Librarians; creative expression; and professional development through the planning, implementation, and/or participation in workshops, conferences, coursework, or professional exchange or other educational programs.
+- (2) Librarian Scholarship. Α Librarian Member responsibilities in the area of Library and Information Science or subject specialization scholarship, research, study, professional development, scholarly and creative activities, hereinafter referred to as "Scholarship," which may include the creation of new knowledge, understandings or concepts; the creative application of existing knowledge; the organization and synthesis of existing knowledge; the pursuit of knowledge through formal study and/or pursuit of further academic credentials related to the academic professional responsibilities of Librarians: creative expression; and professional development through the planning, implementation, and/or participation in workshops, conferences, coursework, or professional exchange or other educational programs. - (3) Librarian Service.

-(iii) Librarian Service

 Librarian Members have the right and responsibility to undertake a fair and reasonable share of administrative responsibilities, including participation in the work of the University through membership on appropriate bodies; for example, Library, Senate, and University committees and an appropriate Faculty in the University.
-Services also includes right to participate in the work of professional associations, learned societies, and relevant community service.
-A Member's service to such societies and associations shall be considered in the assessment of his/her Service responsibilities, and shall be treated in the same way as similar duties performed within the University.
+Services also include the right to participate in the work of professional associations, learned societies, and relevant community service.
+A Member's service to such societies and associations shall be considered in the assessment of their Service responsibilities, and shall be treated in the same way as similar duties performed within the University.